-The food that we eat today looks nothing like what our ancestors ate, even those from a generation or two ago!
+The food we eat today looks nothing like what our ancestors ate, even those from a generation or two ago!
 Food is no longer just food.
-The vast majority of food found in the grocery store is processed to some degree and contains some form of food additives.
+The vast majority of food in grocery stores is processed to some degree and contains some form of food additives.

 Why food additives?

 Read on to find out how we got to where we are now, what food additives are, and how they show up in our food.

 In our next blog article on food additives, we will talk about the harmful effects that food additives have on our health.